- Two methods

 - drag the file and drop it in the "External descriptions" folder of the "Project explorer" pane.

 - in the "Project explorer" pane, select the "External descriptions" folder, then:

-- "Import an XML or JSON into this project" from the popup menu.
+- "Import an XML or JSON into this project" in the context menu.

-- "Import an XSD into this project" from the popup menu.
+- "Import an XSD into this project" in the context menu.

 - The XML document appears in the "External descriptions" folder of the project explorer.
 You have the ability to see its structure.